Hip & Knee Pain Relief

 - Cartilage Injuries.
 According to the Mayo Clinic, cartilage injuries affect either the hips or knees.
 For example, hip pain can be caused by cartilage injuries known as labral tears while in the knee, meniscal tears are common,

 - Bursitis injuries.
-Bursa are small fluid filled sacs that cushion and protect other structures in the hip and knee.
+Bursa is small fluid-filled sacs that cushion and protect other structures in the hip and knee.
 Inflammation of the bursa sacs, is known as bursitis.
 Examples in the hip include trochanteric bursitis while prepatellar bursitis is a specific condition that impacts the knee joint.

 Get moving with our multidisciplinary team of therapists: